UW-GAC/primed-file-checks/README.md

-dataset_type | The type of dataset; one of 'array', 'imputation', or 'sequencing'. dataset_file | Google bucket path to a TSV file with two columns: `field` and `value`, where the fields correspond to fields in the <type>_dataset table. file_table_file | Google bucket path to a TSV file with contents of the '<type>_file' table. model_url | A URL providing the path to the data model in TSV format. out_prefix | A prefix for the resulting HTML report.
+dataset_type | The type of dataset; one of 'array', 'imputation', or 'sequencing'. dataset_file | Google bucket path to a TSV file with two columns: `field` and `value`, where the fields correspond to fields in the <type>_dataset table. file_table_file | Google bucket path to a TSV file with contents of the '<type>_file' table. model_url | A URL providing the path to the data model in JSON format. out_prefix | A prefix for the resulting HTML report.

 The workflow returns the following outputs: